Buon Vecchio Charlie: History

-After Disbandment
+After disbandment

-After this failure, the group broke up in 1972 and almost all members continued their careers: Richard Benson as a television presenter, record producer and with the publication of three albums and several solo singles; Alessandro Centofanti also played in the fusion group Libra and collaborating as a pianist and keyboard player, rarely as a percussionist, with some famous singers from the Italian pop scene such as Luca Barbarossa, Francesco De Gregori, Renato Zero, Giuni Russo, Nada, Riccardo Cocciante, Lucio Dalla, Rino Gaetano, Mia Martini, Antonello Venditti, Roberto Vecchioni, Mario Castelnuovo and Claudio Baglioni.
+After this failure, the group broke up in 1972 and almost all members continued their careers: Richard Benson as a television presenter, record producer and with the publication of three albums and several solo singles; Alessandro Centofanti also played in the fusion group Libra and collaborating as a pianist and keyboard player, rarely as a percussionist, with Italian singers such as Luca Barbarossa, Francesco De Gregori, Renato Zero, Giuni Russo, Nada, Riccardo Cocciante, Lucio Dalla, Rino Gaetano, Mia Martini, Antonello Venditti, Roberto Vecchioni, Mario Castelnuovo and Claudio Baglioni.
 The rest of the musicians, namely Luigi Calabrò, Rino Sangiorgio and Paolo Damiani, formed the experimental band Bauhaus in 1974.
 The lineup with Luigi Calabrò on guitar, Claudio Giusti on sax, Rino Sangiorgio on drums, Paolo Damiani on bass and Alberto Festa on keyboard won first prize at the music festival of Villa Pamphili in 1974, and in the same year recorded their only studio album Stairway to Escher, which was released in 2003.